The Last Days of Judas Iscariot: The University of California: Santa Barbara

+Jadallah-Karraa (Henrietta Iscariot / Sister Glenna), Holden Overbeck (Satan / Matthias), Jonah Spitler (Sigmund Freud / Simon the Zealot), Kyle Brasher (Bailiff / Saint Peter / Soldier 1), Micheal Lao (El-Fayoumy), Michael Seitz (Judas), Nick Enea (Butch Honeywell / Saint Thomas / Soldier 3), Preston Jones (Pontius Pilate / Saint Matthew), Rytasha Kumardeen (Mother Teresa / Mary Magdalene), and Roy Ernster (Judge Littlefield).
+The production’s design team included Ann Sheffield as Scenic Designer, Adriana Lámbarri as Costume Designer, Azra King-Abadi as Lighting Designer, Daniel Kelly as Sound Designer, and Denise Umland as Special Effects Makeup Artist.

+Texas OAP Contest Rogers theatre

+Rogers theatre produced the play, In a one act form for the UIL competition in spring 2025 District 19 AAA.
+Directed by Alicia Green, who obtained permission from the playwright.
+They advanced from district, to bi-district, area competition, and competed at regionals, receiving 3rd place (alternate), and won numerous awards, to include: 9 all-star cast, 5 honorable mention all-star cast, 3 best crew awards.

 Reception

 The Last Days of Judas Iscariot was received fairly positively.
 Curtain Up gave it a positive review, specially mentioning Eric Bogosian's portrayal of Satan.
 NY Mag however said that for $50 a ticket, "LAB might eventually want to put forth a finished product."

 The original West End production was met with almost unanimously positive reviews, The Hollywood Reporter calling it "funny, profound and wildly entertaining", praising "sensational performances".
 Charles Spencer of The Daily Telegraph starting his review with "it's hard to know where to begin with this astonishing play that knocked me for six at the Almeida", and finishing with "Guirgis and Goold have a sensational hit on their hands."
 Times Online however gave it 3 stars out of 5, saying "too much New York, maybe.
 One doesn’t want an earnestly pious, reverential play.
 But do we want one which tries to make big, big issues palatable by coating them not with sugar but, at times, with bubblegum?"